Ammar64/Sharing/README.md

 Important issue
 -----
 We need a new icon design for this app.
-A new update will not be released without the new icon and I'm not a good designer 😁.
+A new update is almost ready but will not be released without the new icon and I'm not a good designer 😁.
 See this [issue](https://github.com/Ammar64/Sharing/issues/19) for more details

 TODO